Yosemite National Park: Wildfires

 Indigenous residents intentionally set small fires in the early 1860s and before to clear the ground of brush as part of their farming practices.
 These fires are comparable to contemporary practices such as controlled burns that are done by the U.S. Forest Service and others.
 Although it was not their primary reason, Yosemite Natives helped preserve biodiversity and resilience by lighting these small fires.
 Native Americans used fire as an early wildlife management tool to keep certain lands clear, resulting in more food for large animals and decreasing the chance of large forest fires, which now devastate forest ecosystems.
 Some early uncontrolled forest fires were set accidentally by the militia group led by Major John Savage when the group burned down the Ahwahneechee camp in an attempt to expel them.
 The house fires eventually spread to a large section of the forest, and the militia group ended up having to abandon their raid to save their own camp from the conflagration.

 Forest fires clear the park of dead vegetation, making way for new growth.
 Small fires damage the income generated by tourism.
 During late July and early August 2018, the Valley and other sections of the park, temporarily closed due to the Ferguson Fire at its western boundary.
 The closing was the largest in almost thirty years.

+Climate change

+Yosemite National Park has been showing signs of climate change over the past few decades.
+Temperatures have gone up and caused the Sierra Nevada snowpack to shrink compared to what it used to be.
+Snow melts earlier now, more winter precipitation is falling as rain, and the timing of river flow throughout the park has shifted.

+These changes affect the plants and animals that live in the park.
+For example, climate change can decrease both atmospheric and soil moisture in the Sierra Nevada, which will harm drought-sensitive plant species.
+Wildlife can be harmed by climate change either due to direct temperature effects, or changes in habitat.
+Researchers have noticed shifts in where certain species live inside the park.
+Some plants and animals are moving higher up because the temperatures there are lower.
+Others are struggling to adjust at all because the environment around them is changing faster than they can adapt.

+Climate change has also played a role in the rise of large intense wildfires in and around Yosemite.
+With hotter and drier weather, the fire season lasts longer than it used to, which leads to bigger fire and more damage overall.
+Climate change is making it more difficult for coniferous forests to return after wildfire in the Western United States.
+Smoke from wildfires in the Sierra Nevada can drift for many miles, causing human illness and excess death far away from the park.